What It’s Like To Cruise To Antarctica – Photo Gallery

-During the austral summer, large areas of the Peninsula are ice-free making exploration possible.
-This gives you truly amazing photographic opportunities both from your ship and up close on zodiac excursions.
-Watch out for seals hauled out on ice floes and vivid ice sculptures.
-You might even want to try sea kayaking to get even closer.
+You’ll get truly amazing photo opportunities both from the ship and up close on small Zodiac boat excursions.
+Watch out for seals hauled out on ice floes and towering ice sculptures — you might even want to try sea kayaking to get closer.

-It was certainly an adventure to remember.
+“My voyage to Antarctica on the MS Expedition was certainly an adventure to remember.
 We were incredibly lucky with several days of sunshine, blue skies and calm seas.
-We saw plenty of Antarctic wildlife: fluffy gentoo chicks running after their mums for more food; minke, fin and humpback whales really close to the ship; chinstrap penguins; fur seals and Weddell seals, crabeater and leopard seals sunning themselves on icebergs.
+We saw plenty of Antarctic wildlife: fluffy gentoo chicks running after their mums for more food; minke, fin and humpback whales really close to the ship; fur seals, Weddell seals, crabeater and leopard seals sunning themselves on icebergs.

-We landed at the volcanic caldera of Deception Island, where a few brave people tested the geothermal waters – watched by some bemused gentoo penguins!
-There were a couple of chinstrap penguins wandering between us, the penguins have no fear of people and their innate curiosity means they are usually keen to come up for a closer look at their human visitors.
-I even had some gentoo chicks nibbling on my wellies which was very cute!
-They are hilarious to watch, we could have spent hours just laughing at their antics!
+We landed at the volcanic caldera of Deception Island, where a few brave people tested the geothermal waters watched by some bemused gentoo penguins.
+There were also a couple of chinstrap penguins wandering between us.
+The penguins have no fear of people and their innate curiosity means they are usually keen to come up for a closer look at their human visitors.